BDC Hamburger Icon

 Since every employer/employee relationship is unique, the specific contents of an employment agreement are also unique.
 They will match whatever employment relationship is being formed.

-“There is no standard employment agreement, so each one should be tailored to the specific situation facing the employer and the employee,” said Jeffrey Siegel, employment law attorney and partner at Morgan, Brown & Joy.
+“There is no standard employment agreement, so each one should be tailored to the specific situation facing the employer and the employee,” Jeffrey Siegel, employment law attorney and partner at Morgan, Brown & Joy, told us.
 “Employers and employees can negotiate what is important to each side.”

 With that said, there are 10 different aspects that are typically defined in each employment agreement.